osgi/osgi.enroute.site/_book/100-introduction.md

 This OSGi Alliance initiative is about removing the barriers to adoption.
 It is about creating an environment where development of applications is almost as easy to get started with as a Ruby on Rails without loosing the key advantages of OSGi/Java for projects that grow beyond their initial size.

 The following picture shows this idea.
-Where OSGi/Java provides an arguably better development environment for large application development, it is hard to deny that it is a lot easier to get started with popular non-type safe languages like for example node.js or Ruby on Rails.
+Where OSGi/Java provides a better development environment for large application development, it is hard to deny that it is a lot easier to get started with popular non-type safe languages like for example node.js or Ruby on Rails.
 It is the mission of OSGi enRoute to lower this threshold.

 ![Lowering the barriers](/img/book/why-enroute.png)